 You can also find a free basic guide to SEO from Moz to help you take the next steps.

 In 2018, we should have moved beyond stock photography.
 Consumers are savvy these days, so the sight of what are clearly models grinning away in clearly stages images is a bit past it.

 There are even free tools like Canva that allow you to create bespoke images and header designs for free.
 So stock images now only reek of laziness or being out of touch with the modern world.

 Dodgy pop-up ads

 Some businesses think these options are essential.
 But think carefully about them before choosing either.
-They can be highly frustrating and not conducive for strong customer relationship development in the long-term.
+They can be highly frustrating and not conducive to strong customer relationship development in the long term.

 Avoiding lead generation forms